Jason Lo: Legal troubles

 In November 2017, Lo denied media reports that he had been detained in Dubai, UAE on September 18, 2017, which alleged that authorities found drugs in his luggage.

 Lo said he was sent to the police lock-up in the UAE because he tried to help his friend who attempted to break up a fight and he had grappled with a man who turned out to be an undercover cop.
-The Inspector General of Police later clarified, during a press conference that Lo’s detention in Dubai was due to a scuffle, and was not a drugs case as earlier reports had suggested.
+The Inspector General of Police later clarified that Lo's detention in Dubai was due to a scuffle, and was not a drugs case as earlier reports had suggested.
 Lo claimed that the undercover policeman delayed making his statement for weeks leading to a prolonged spell in detention.

-In May 2019, Lo threatened legal action against The Star over an exposé claiming a former Telco CEO had “molested and outraged the modesty” of his children.
+In May 2019, Lo threatened legal action against The Star over an expose on a former Telco CEO.
 Lo slammed the English daily for “indecently and irresponsibly” printing a front-page story that he said had omitted key facts.

-Lo claimed the journalists who wrote the article, together with the editors, legal team, CEO and shareholders who had propagated the reporters’ “absolute disgrace to the profession” would have to answer according to the country’s laws.

-Following the report Bukit Aman Criminal Investigations Director Datuk Huzir Mohamed said they would review 17 police reports made by Lo’s ex-wife, at least some of which had earlier been designated "no further action".
+Following the report, Bukit Aman Criminal Investigations Director Datuk Huzir Mohamed said they would review 17 police reports made by Lo's ex-wife, at least some of which had earlier been designated "no further action".

 In November 2019, Lo was charged with trespassing into a house and injecting a drug into his body.
 He pleaded not guilty to charges read in separate magistrates’ Courts.